Deaths of anti-vaccine advocates from COVID-19

 Media coverage of the COVID-19 pandemic includes reporting on the deaths of anti-vaccine advocates from COVID-19 as a phenomenon occurring during the COVID-19 pandemic.
 The media also reported on various websites documenting such deaths, with some outlets questioning whether this practice was overly unsympathetic.
-Reports noted phenomena including "deathbed conversions", in which vaccine opponents reportedly changed their minds and began encouraging vaccination before dying, with these claims meeting continued skepticism by vaccination opponents; and on groups of deaths within specific demographics, such as anti-vaccine radio hosts.
+Reports noted phenomena including "deathbed conversions", in which vaccine opponents changed their minds and began encouraging vaccination before dying, with reports of these statements meeting disbelief by vaccination opponents; and on groups of deaths within specific demographics, such as anti-vaccine radio hosts.